oaeproject/oae-provision/README.md

 However, there are different settings one must adapt for each environment.

-For staging, run `ansible-playbook -i hosts oae.yml --ask-become-pass -v && say "finished deploying"` and it will ask for the sudo password.
+For experimental, run `ansible-playbook -i hosts oae.yml --ask-become-pass -v && say "finished deploying"` and it will ask for the sudo password.
 The `say` command is optional, of course.

-For production, use the `esup.yml` file as follows:
+For staging, use the `esup.yml` file as follows:

 ```
 ansible-playbook -i hosts esup.yml --ask-become-pass && say "finished deploying"